felixg97/open-campus-object-detection/README.md

 *Current State - Open*

+- Show ChatGPT logo?

 Felix:
 - Fill database with texts for all labels
 - Regain api key

 Tobias:
-- Fit text into bounding boxes (approx.) or think of another solution.
+- Fit text into bounding boxes (approx.) or think of another solution. -> implemented
 - Maybe try to limit predictions to the top 2 (if possible)